-Communication between school and home is a two-way process and that communication is always primarily in the interest of the child.
-Whilst the school does not wish to intrude into the home, it is important that some information be conveyed to us.
+Communication between school and home is a two-way process, and that communication is primarily in the child's interest.
+Whilst the school does not wish to intrude into the home, some information must be conveyed.

 One example is permission notes.
-Often these are misplaced or ignored and therefore the school is unaware whether a student is permitted to participate, or simply has forgotten the note.
+Often, these are ignored, and the school is unaware of whether a student is permitted to participate.
 This can be difficult, especially on sports carnival days, when no one is left at school.
-Parents are asked to indicate if they do not wish children to participate in educational visits, sporting activities etc., bearing in mind that these are planned in conjunction with the class program and are part of the school's educational program.
+Parents are asked to indicate if they do not wish children to participate in educational visits, sporting activities, etc., bearing in mind that these are planned in conjunction with the class program and are part of the school's educational program.

-Community Visits
+Community visits